 Sugar Gliders (Petaurus breviceps) are a small marsupial related to the American Possum, as well as Wombats, Wallabies, Kangaroos, and Koalas.
 Sugar gliders are indigenous in several parts of the world including Australia, New Zealand and Indonesia.
-Through the magic of modern science, we have discovered that our species of sugar gliders kept as pets in the United States hail from Papaya, New Guinea.
+Through the magic of modern science, we have discovered that our species of sugar gliders kept as pets in the United States hail from Papua, New Guinea.

 Sugar gliders are very small animals.
 Adult males can weigh as little as 100-120 grams.
 They are covered in fur and the females carry their joeys in pouches, just like their cousins, the kangaroo.